Will-ALVIDI/cppStartingKit/README.md

 ### Introduction

-`*.sublime-package` inside your `Sublime Text/Packages` folder contains specific language definitions as well as default theme, `Theme - Default.sublime-package`, and the default color schemes, `Color Scheme - Default.sublime-package`.
+`*.sublime-package` inside your `Sublime Text/Packages` folder contains specific language definitions as well as the default theme, `Theme - Default.sublime-package`, and the default color schemes, `Color Scheme - Default.sublime-package`.

 Syntax definitions are mainly define by a configuration file, `*.tmLanguage`, inside those `*.sublime-package`. (see [how to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package))

 ### Global Structure of CCpp.tmLanguage

+The `CCpp.tmLanguage` file is the syntax definition included in the **C++ Starting Kit** package.

+It is composed as follow :

-* `C.tmLanguage` and `C++.tmLanguage`, which were mainly responsible of the syntax definition for the default C and C++ language support, were splitted, documented and merged in [`CCpp.tmLanguage`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.tmLanguage).
+* `C.tmLanguage` and `C++.tmLanguage`, which were mainly responsible of the syntax definition for the default C and C++ language support, were splitted, documented, merged and improved in [`CCpp.tmLanguage`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.tmLanguage).
 * `C++.sublime-build`, which embedded the default build system for C and C++, was customized and renamed in [`CCpp.sublime-build`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.sublime-build).
 * `C++.sublime-settings`, which specifies the supported file types, was just renamed in [`CCpp.sublime-settings`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.sublime-settings).
 * All the other files were preserved.